-RUSSELL BAILEY SCHOLARSHIP: This endowed scholarship, established in 2001 in memory of Russell Bailey by the Bailey family, considers each applicant's scholastic achievements, educational goals, recommendations regarding leadership in school and community, and character.
-Priority is given to graduating seniors of Giles County High School.
+RUSSELL BAILEY SCHOLARSHIP: This endowed scholarship, established in 2001 in memory of Russell Bailey by the Bailey family, considers scholastic achievement, educational goal, recommendations from school and community leadership, and character.
+Priority for graduating seniors of Giles County High School.